THE ESSENTIAL CHECKING ACCOUNT is a lesson designed to help students:

 INTERACTIVE: CREDIT ACROSS US COMMUNITIES is an activity where students use an online, interactive map tool to answer questions about credit usage around the United States, nationally, and at the state and county levels.

-INTERACTIVE: FICO CREDIT SCORES is an activity where students learn to: Use an online FICO credit score estimator to compare credit scores of three hypothetical college students.
-NGPF offers a semester course curriculum, individual lessons, and hundreds of projects and activities for your personal finance class.
+INTERACTIVE: FICO CREDIT SCORES is an activity where students learn to use an online FICO credit score estimator to compare credit scores of three hypothetical college students.
+NGPF offers a semester course curriculum, individual lessons, and hundreds of projects and activities for personal finance classes.

 INTERACTIVE: LIVING PAYCHECK TO PAYCHECK is an interactive activity where students: (1) Simulate living for a month with a $1000 budget, (2) Make decisions between which expenses they can afford to pay and which to sacrifice, and (3) Read information and facts about unemployed Americans living through poverty.

 INTERACTIVE: PAYBACK is an interactive simulation activity where students are in the "driver's seat" as they make decisions to get into college and successfully graduate.

 INTERACTIVE: WHAT'S THE S&P 500? is an activity designed to help students: (1) Use an online interactive calculator to investigate what stocks and industries comprise an index fund, (2) Analyze the returns of the S&P 500, (3) Grasp the idea of diversification.

 INVESTIGATE: MYSTERY OF THE $8 MILLION JANITOR is an activity where students research Ronald Read, the janitor who made millions through saving and investing.
 Students crunch the numbers to see how he did it, and look for saving and investing tips they can use to match his success.